joelouthan/theologic.us/content/posts/2022/0182-Fri-home-devos-mark11-27-33.md

 ><sup> 31 </sup> They discussed it among themselves: “If we say, ‘From heaven,’ he will say, ‘Then why didn’t you believe him?’

-><sup> 32 </sup> But if we say, ‘Of human origin’ ”—they were afraid of the crowd, because everyone thought that John was truly a prophet.
+><sup> 32 </sup> But if we say, ‘Of human origin’”—they were afraid of the crowd, because everyone thought that John was truly a prophet.

 ><sup> 33 </sup> So they answered Jesus, “We don’t know.”
 And Jesus said to them, “Neither will I tell you by what authority I do these things.”